Sylaps/easyrtc_ie_plugin/README.md

 ## Building (Visual Studio 2013)

-Start VS2013 as Administrator (required to register ActiveX control) In visual studio, right click the WebRTC_ATL project node, and select "Rebuild Project".
+- Start VS2013 as Administrator (required to register ActiveX control)
+- In visual studio, right click the WebRTC_ATL project node -- Select "Rebuild Project".

 Once built you can just "Build Project" but "Rebuild..." will build all deps, including WebRTC itself.